British Rail Class 99: Diesel performance

 reported in Rail Engineer in early 2023 that the Class 99 may only be able to deliver 1600 kW at the rail in diesel mode.
 However, this was before the first production locomotive was exhibited at InnoTrans in September 2024.

 The chief executive of GBRf, John Smith, reports that the Class 99 will outperform the Class 66 at low speeds, despite having a less powerful diesel engine.
 The greater tractive effort means that the Class 99 on diesel power can deliver more power at the rail than the 66.
 The less powerful diesel engine is also not expected to change its use cases, and will be deployed on heavy haul routes and intermodal trains.

 Planned use

-The locomotives are expected to enter revenue-generating service by early 2026, and are likely to be first used for intermodal work on the West Coast and the Great Eastern mainlines.
+The locomotives, which entered revenue-generating service in the summer of 2026, are likely to be used primarily for intermodal work on the West Coast and the Great Eastern mainlines.

 In July 2025, GBRf reached an agreement with Belmond to introduce Class 99 locomotives from 2027 to haul the luxury Royal Scotsman and Britannic Explorer trains, replacing the current Class 66 fleet to improve sustainability.

-They will be maintained by Stadler at a new facility in Leicester.
+They are maintained by Stadler at a new facility in Leicester.